MultiSafepay/docs/content/api/reference/days_active.md

 ## days_active / seconds_active

-The days or seconds active indicates the lifetime of a payment link
+The days or seconds active indicates the lifetime of a payment link.

-Full documentation on the lifetime of a payment link can be found on our FAQ page, [Lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/)
+The full documentation can be found on our FAQ page, [The lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/).

 ```shell